-Like so many artifacts of the 1970s, progressive rock seemed perfectly normal at the time, but in hindsight was pretty much another batshit crazy relic of that era, alongside leisure suits, shag carpeting, and waterbeds.
+Like so many artifacts of the 1970s, progressive rock seemed perfectly normal at the time, but in hindsight progrock was pretty much another batshit crazy relic of that era, alongside leisure suits, shag carpeting, and waterbeds.
 Dave Weigel's "The Show That Never Ends: The Rise and Fall of Prog Rock" does an excellent job of capturing both the madness and the occasional shimmers of brilliance from this curious genre of music.

-The idea of prog rock was mostly spawned by the Beatles' "Sgt.
-Peppers Lonely Hearts Club Band" album in 1967, though many pop acts, from The Who to Jan & Dean had already getting self-consciously arty with the ~40-minute long player record format through much of that decade already.
-Rock n roll, driving Top 40 pop music at the time, was by nature a primitive thing, working best with big beats and inchoate words that conveyed simple, forceful sentiments, mostly around love, the loss of love, or a lustful anticipant of love.
+Progressive rock starts took their mission, and themselves, very, very seriously indeed at the time.
+The idea of this self-consciously arty form of rock n' roll seemed to be spawned by the Beatles' "Sgt.
+Peppers Lonely Hearts Club Band" album in 1967, though many pop acts, from The Who to Jan & Dean, had already getting creative with the then still-relatively new ~40-minute long player record format for much of that decade already.
+Rock n' roll, which was driving Top 40 pop music at the time, was by nature a primitive thing, working best with big beats and inchoate words that conveyed simple, forceful sentiments mostly around love, the loss of love, or a lustful anticipant of love.

-Instead, to advance the narrative, he jumps across different groups mixing in the best tales from notable bands of the era, such as Soft Machine, Hawkwind, Nice, Caravan, Gong, Magma (a band that created its own language), Focus, and others.
+Instead, to advance the narrative, Weigel jumps across different groups mixing in the best tales from notable bands of the era, such as England's Soft Machine, Hawkwind, Nice, Caravan, France's Gong as well as Magma (a band so ambitious it created its own language), the Dutch-based Focus, and others.
 My only pet peeve of the book is that it can jump between groups, and even entire years with little transition, at times, making the book a bumpy ride to follow.

-Though, for all of Fripp's high-mindedness, he was not above enjoying a profitable lil side hustle selling used Mellotrons, claiming each one was the very one used on the group's epic debut "In the Court of the Crimson King" (I love all the dirt Weigel dishes in this book).
+Though, for all of Fripp's high-mindedness, he was not above enjoying a profitable little side hustle selling used Mellotrons, claiming each one was the very one that gave the group's debut its haunting sound "In the Court of the Crimson King" (I love all the dirt Weigel dishes in this book).

-The most unintentionally comic, though also the saddest, story, was that of Emerson, Lake and Palmer.
+The most pompous, though also the saddest, story, was that of Emerson, Lake and Palmer.
 A three piece of musical virtuosos, they took the progressive rock mission statement perhaps the most literally, attempting to literally infuse classical music with a rock-like urgent grandiosity.
-Emerson conceived of the name for the groups "Works" album from all the classical music box sets that he, then composing in the Caribbean, got his cocaine delivered in.
+Keyboard virtuoso Keith Emerson conceived of the name for the groups "Works" album from all the classical music box sets that he, then composing in the Caribbean, got his cocaine delivered in.

 Today, divorced from the context of its originally mass popularity (ELP shows filled areas in the 1970s), the group's music can have an almost avant-garde feel, with Emerson twisting musique concrete from his long-suffering keyboards.
 ELP played with an almost surreal bombastic furor, even - especially -when covering classical fare such as "Pictures at an Exhibition."

-And from the start of career, Emerson played his keyboards, with a fervent aggression.
+And from the start of career, Emerson played his keyboards with a fervent aggression.
 In 1965, Emerson could not understand, while on tour with alongside Manford Mann with his first band, Nice, how Mann's organ was louder than his own each night (Answer: Mann secretly had someone turn Emerson's down).
 Later, when ELP was first making a name for itself, a roadie (Lemmy Kilmister actually), lent Emerson two German Army knives that he could use to wedge between the Hammond organ keys when playing live so their notes would play, freeing Keith up to go torture another instrument.

-Still, Emerson's feats were remembered, perhaps most honorably by British comedian Simon Pegg in a skit in the short-lived British comedy show "Big Train."
+Still, Emerson's feats were honored honorably by British comedian Simon Pegg in a skit in the short-lived British comedy show "Big Train."
 An imprisoned warrior negotiating for an army to overthrow a kingdom, Pegg's character asks include Keith Emerson, one of the "finest" fighters "in all of Rome," thanks to his ability to fend off aggressors with virulent keyboard runs.
 But bringing Emerson will come at a cost: "As you can see," Pegg explained, "Keith's fascination with the more elaborate end of prog rock has lumbered him with a vast array of keyboards.
 I'll need 200 mules for the journey."

 "Such a journey is not possible with roadies," one of Pegg's conspirators points out.